 Because it takes time to develop a new approach in a new area, and lots of planning and networking, the workshop will also take aspects of the approach and consider how they can be used within your existing context/role.

-You can book your ticket at the bottom of this page, or download the OD Workshop Flyer.
+You can book your ticket at the bottom of this page, or download the course flyer:

 Venue: Big Shed Conferencing, 93 Commercial Square, Freemens Common, Leicester, LE2 7SR